-Abstract.
 This paper presents an approach for building consensus ontologies from the individual ontologies of a network of socially interacting agents.
 Each agent has its own conceptualization of the world.
 The interactions between agents are modeled by sending queries and receiving responses and later assessing each other's performance based on the results.
 This model enables us to measure the quality of the societal beliefs in the resources which we represent as the expertise in each domain.
 The dynamic nature of our system allows us to model the emergence of consensus that mimics the evolution of language.
 We present an algorithm for generating the consensus ontologies which makes use of the authoritative agent's conceptualization in a given domain.
 As the expertise of agents change after a number of interactions, the consensus ontology that we build based on the agents' individual views evolves.
 We evaluate the consensus ontologies by using different heuristic measures of similarity based on the component ontologies.

-1 Introduction
+1. Introduction

-Language evolves over time and similarly terminologies evolve as well.
+Language and consequently terminologies evolve over time.
 The non-existence of a shared global conceptualization of a domain, which we can refer to when resolving misunderstandings, requires us to develop methods to find specialized and task oriented solutions.
 In this vein, several special purpose ontologies have been developed for different domains.
 However, access to most of these ontologies is not straightforward and they are proprietary [LGP+90].

-Semantic Web's dream is to allow machines to share, exploit, and understand knowledge on the web [BLHL01].
 An ontology is a thesaurus [Sco86], which answers the question of "what there is" [Qui86] in a domain.
 Ontologies present a structure over the language we use to represent the world.
+Semantic Web's dream is to share, exploit, and understand knowledge on the web [BLHL01].
 The existence of a single ontology that can cover all the required conceptual information for reaching semantic understanding is questionable because it would presume an agreement among all ontology experts.
 Therefore, semantic agreement among heterogeneous ontologies is not always possible.
 In the most extreme case, different ontologies may not even share lexicons; hence making communication impossible.

-Another problem is that there exists various ontologies that conceptualize the same domain but it is hard to decide which one provides the best conceptualization.
+Another problem is that there exists various ontologies for the same domain but it is hard to decide which one provides the best conceptualization.
 The quality of the statements can also vary within each ontology.
-Thus, there is a need to find models of building consensus among diverse sources of heterogeneous statements.
+Thus, there is a need to find models of building consensus among diverse sources of statements.
 In this paper, we address the problem of building consensus ontologies which represent the consensus from multiple heterogeneous ontologies belonging to a number of agents interacting with each other.

 Motivation.
 Forming a consensus ontology is important for two reasons.
 First, it provides us with a vocabulary to which agents can refer to when they encounter misunderstandings in communication.
 Second, it provides a unified world view supported by the members, which facilitates distributed knowledge management.
 Any information system that makes use of different sources of knowledge needs to deal with the management of heterogeneous representations and conflicting statements.
-There is also the need for checking the validity of resources.
+Some issues that needs to be addressed are: (i) How can conflicting conceptualizations of the world be resolved? (ii) How can concepts that are conceptualized or named differently be related? (iii) How can the goodness of the consensus ontology be evaluated?